-(2) The department shall review and rank applications based upon following:
+(2) The department shall evaluate applications based upon:

 (a) Submission of a complete and accurate application;